tommmb/face-recognition/README.md

 The following libraries are used:

-opencv-contrib-python: computer vision library)
+opencv-contrib-python: computer vision library),
-pickle: converting object to byte stream to store in file)
+pickle: converting object to byte stream to store in file),
-numpy: math, arrays
+numpy: arrays,
 pillow: image functions, converting to gray scale etc.